lgonzalezrouco/pti/goREST/README.md

 ## 5. JSON

 Typically an endpoint has to deal with more complex input and output parameters.
 This is usually solved by formatting the parameters (input and/or output) with JSON.

+### 5.1 A JSON response

 Let's modify our webserver.go to include a JSON response.

 ```go
 package main